samihann/DSLHomeworkFour/Readme.md

 ### Project Description

 The main aim of the project is to create a Domain Specific Language using Scala to perform the various set operations.
+The user will be able to create Conditional Statements by specifying the condition, then and else clause.
+In addition the user will be able to create ExceptionClass, throw Exception and run a different block of code whenever exception is caught.

 ### Project Structure
 * All the language descriptions are present in `SetLangDSL` file present in com.samihan.hw1 package.